MCCD

 Juan Luis Vives, The Teaching of the Disciplines or Christian Education

-Holbein, Erasmus of Rotterdam
+Holbein the Younger, Erasmus of Rotterdam

 Gerrit Dou, The Night School